a7med-m7md/JChat/readme.md

 Chatting Application for sending and receiving any time of messages and also support rich text.

+## Technologies
+We mainly used java with JDBC, RMI, Sockets and FXML to build our application.

 ## Features
 - Registration
 - Sign in